 Libraries are where young learners break the cycle of illiteracy that contributes to poverty for many families in Cambodia.
 CFC’s libraries encourage learners through group activities, book-borrowing, and special programs.

-Five primary school libraries, two junior high, and two high school libraries serve 6,600 students from K-12th grade.
+Five primary school libraries, two junior high, and two high school libraries serve 7,000 students from PK-12th grade.
 The Library Coordinator and her staff train with international teachers and set up programs to promote reading in the library and at home.

 How do we do this?